TheWorldBelowGame/Documentation/Coding-Guidelines/Style Guide.md

 ##### Self-Documenting Code

 Ideally, code should be written in such a way that anyone who looks at it will understand how it works with minimal effort.
 Self-documenting code helps us achieve that effect by removing unnecessary comments, and keeping comments that help us actually understand the code.
-There are a few basic guidelines we can follow to help reduce comments and actually make the code more readable:
+In fact, the entire point of this document is to help us write self-documenting code.
+However, in the event that a section of code is **not** self-documenting, then it's time for...

-* **Use descriptive variable names.** Anyone looking at a variable should be able to tell what that variable's purpose is, solely by the name.
+##### Comments

-* **Follow guidelines for code spacing.** Code that is smushed together with few spaces becomes unreadable very quickly.
-Equations that are separated to a readable degree go a long way towards maintaining readable code, which in turn allows us to more easily see what is happening in the code.
+Comments should be descriptive but concise.
+They should describe what the code is doing, at a high-level.
+In other words, they should be explanations for why the code is the way it is.
+They should **not** be descriptions of *how* the code works, i.e we don't need a comment for every single line of code explaining how that lines works (if you think you do, it probably means your code is not (self-documenting!)[#self-documenting-code]

-*
+Each class and method should have at least a short comment describing what it does and how it is intended to be used, unless that class/method is very small or only does one very obvious thing.